MahdiSobhani/Data_Sciences/README.md

 # Data_Sciences
 A Simple Way That Show To You ,You Been a Good Runner Today ?
-A Simple Way That Show To You ,You Been a Good Runner Today ?

-A Simple Way That Show To You ,You Been a Good Runner Today ?

 Records_me : Enter Your Records as A (Dict)